antidot/html-connector/README.md

 publication = html_to_fluid_api("path/to/file.html", "Publication title")
 ```

-Using the function that return publications you can use a decorator
+When using the function that returns publications, it is possible to use a decorator
-for the connexion:
+for the connection:

 ```python
 from datetime import datetime